Follow the Cataract Patient Journey at Swagel Wootton Eye Institute

 Do you think cataract surgery is scary?
 There’s no reason to be frightened.
 According to the AARP, most patients say that cataracts don’t interfere with daily activities.
 However, after the procedure, 62% report clearer vision and a higher quality of life.
 Many adults in their 60s and 70s develop cataracts and undergo cataract surgery.

-If you experience the following symptoms, you may need cataract surgery:
+If you experience the following cataract symptoms, you may need cataract surgery:

-- Have your doctor run tests if your vision becomes blurry.
+- Have your doctor run tests if your vision becomes blurry or you experience vision loss.

 - Talk to your eye doctor about the hardness or softness of your cataracts to find out if you qualify for surgery.
-A hard (or “ripe”) cataract is often easier to remove.
+A hard (or “ripe”) cataract removal is often easier.

 - For soft cataracts that don’t cause vision problems, ask your doctor if you need cataract eye surgery right away.